hamMUSings/BrowserShack/README.md

   * I love my Raspberry Pi/ARM machines and I ran out of horse power while running GridTracker when I got a better radio
   * More processing power for decode
   * Cost of a low power but more powerful than ARM mini-computers is very close to the cost of a Raspberry Pi
-  * Technically all the docker containers can be rebuilt for ARM with docker build I just haven't
+  * Technically all the docker containers can be rebuilt ARM with docker build I just haven't
+  * App Images can be replaced with ARM version for main apps as well
 * Docker
-  * Build all parts in docker containers
+  * Build most parts in docker containers
   * This is a more modern approach to virtualization at the moment
   * Allows users to pick and choice which 'application' or role is important to them and easily reduce resources used with a simple start/stop of docker container
+* Bare Minimum Desktop
+  *  Running stock LXQt via DietPi
+  *  Core ham radio apps are AppImages
+    * Easy to upgrade (See Application Upgrade Instructions)
+  * Had trouble with GridTracker2 and GPU acceleartion in docker container so moved to local bare desktop environment
+    * Still web/browser/remote accessibe via XRDP and Apache Guacamole with prebuild credentials
 * IP-KVM Focused
   * By focusing on radios that made video out and mouse input in the web front end can be greatly simplified
   * Users can use the same UI to their radio on the computer so learning curve is less